shenxianpeng/blog/todo/upgrade-jenkins.md

 Change `jenkins-agent.exe.config` file. remove or comment out this line `<supportedRuntime version="v2.0.50727" />`

-> also do this for `jenkins-slave.exe.config` in case of it also exist.
+> also do this for `jenkins-slave.exe.config` in case it exists.

 then your config file will be like this